adafruit/Adafruit_CircuitPython_Bundle/README.md

 The target directory should omit any MicroPython or CircuitPython specific prefixes such as `adafruit-micropython` to simplify the listing.

+## Removing a library
+Only do this if you are replacing the module with an equivalent:

+    git submodule deinit libraries/<target directory>
+    git rm libraries/<target directory>

 ## Building the bundle
 To build the bundle run `build-bundle.py` it requires Python 3.5+ and will produce a zip file in `build`.
 The file structure of the zip will not be